20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 Failing to greet new customers gives the impression that you only wanted them to fill out your form.
 Your initial onboarding emails show you're dedicated to building a long-term relationship.

-1. Write a catchy subject line.
+1. Write a catchy subject line and preview text.

 If your email onboarding letter isn‘t eye-catching, you’ve already lost the battle.

 The secret to increasing your open email rates lies in the subject line.
 A catchy, actionable subject line draws customers in.
+As someone who scans hundreds of emails a day in my inbox, I’m always drawn to compelling subject lines first.

 Let's look at the screenshots below.
 Notice how the subject lines from Copy.ai, Adalo, and the Freelancers Union stand out?